 Sulfur can be applied as a dust, but pelletized sulfur is much easier to spread.
 With a row width of 5 feet, treat only the soil in the row you will plant in.
-Blueberries plants should be spaced 5 feet apart.
+Blueberries plants should also be spaced 5 feet apart.

 Although blueberries can be planted in spring or fall, sulfur takes times to react with the soil to lower the pH.
 Allow as much time as possible between sulfur applications and planting.
 Fall soil amendment and spring planting is the preferred timing.
-In addition to pH adjustment, organic matter should be incorporated into the blueberry row.
-Sphagnum peat moss will suffice for organic matter.
+In addition to pH adjustment, organic matter should be incorporated into the row.
+If adding sphagnum peat moss was part of your soil amending, that will suffice for organic matter.

 Like many fruits, blueberries with bear more fruit if you plant more than one variety.
-There are many recommended varieties but Bluecrop and Patriot are both well suited for Kansas.
+There are many recommended varieties but Bluecrop and Patriot are both adaptable and well suited for Kansas.

 Unlike many plants, blueberries don't have root hairs, so watering and mulching well are essential.
 Sawdust, straw and wood chips all make suitable mulch for blueberries.
 Sawdust combined with woodchips is a winning combination.
 If any sawdust is used, make sure to rake the mulch every few weeks to avoid creating a cake-like layer that prevents water penetration.
 Mulch at a depth of 3 inches and consider adding a drip or trickle irrigation system under the mulch.
-Blueberries prefer moist, but never waterlogged soils.
+Moist, but never waterlogged soils keep blueberries happy.
+Peat moss incorporated into the planting row will elevate the planting bed so that standing water shouldn't be an issue.
+This elevation, however, will cause the area to dry out more quickly.
 During Kansas summers watering twice a week, with enough water to wet the soil to a depth of 8 inches, should suffice.
 In cooler spring and fall temperatures, once a week watering will work.